fromdeno/deno2node/README.md

 ```

 You need to substitute `<tsConfigFilePath>` by a path to your `tsconfig.json`
-file. `deno2node` passes it on to the built-in `tsc` for compiling your code.
+file. `deno2node` passes it on to the shipped `tsc` for compiling your code.

 ## CLI Usage from Node.js